differentprogramming/asmjit/README.md

 =============================
 :date: 2025-10-22

-I don't know that I need to frreze a version, nor whether I will want to make any changes but it doesn't hurt to tie these things down for a project.
+I don't know that I need to freeze a version, nor whether I will want to make any changes but it doesn't hurt to tie these things down for a project.

 AsmJit